 Having gone through all these steps above, and applied them while contributing to Nextcloud, here’s some of the things I’ve learnt:

 - The Nextcloud team is extremely welcoming to new contributors and very supportive in helping them grow.
-You should try it to see for yourself 😃
+You should join to see for yourself 😃

 - Working with a fully open source team like Nextcloud is a great experience and I guarantee that you’ll learn a lot